-1. Questions about the scholarship supported by the Marks Family Charitable Trust.
+1. Questions about the Westheimer Scholarship.

 1.1 Who are the 'Schwab and Westheimer Trust'?

 The Schwab and Westheimer Trust was established to assist young refugees and asylum seekers in accessing education, especially where there are no adequate alternative sources of funding.
 You can read about the history and aims of the trust, as well as about the individual trustees, here.